TITLE III, PART B: STRENGTHENING THE FOUNDATION OF MOREHOUSE COLLEGE

 The primary goal of this activity is to ensure that professional development opportunities are offered to provide leaders and supervisors with critical leadership skills and behaviors, and best practices to successfully lead diverse groups of employees.
 The College will partner with professional development organizations that offer training for first-time supervisors, understand data analytics in education, build trust and collaboration in the workforce, manage successful projects, and create a culture of change to improve processes, leadership, and task management.

 The purpose of this activity is to improve academic success by providing resources for the expansion of teaching practices and high contact advising.
 With an upgrade to the College’s Learning Management System and continued faculty training, the instructional staff will use their new skillset and pedagogy in the classroom, moving the College forward in the advising context.

 TITLE III, PART F: STUDENT AID AND FISCAL RESPONSIBILITY ACT (SAFRA)/MANDATORY FUNDING ACTIVITIES

 Ensuring that African American Males Excel in a 21st Century World Focused on STEAM

 This STEM-focused activity strengthens instruction and supports majors by creating opportunities to engage in learning communities, research, and extracurricular activities.
 Through interdisciplinary efforts, Character Preeminence also supports enrichment opportunities that bring the Arts to STEM.
 As a result, faculty and students use the Makerspace to create STEAM projects.

 Create World-Class Space

-During this grant cycle, projects through this activity will support academic initiatives through the improvement of campus appearance, efficient use of all facilities, advancement of energy management plans, and renovation five (5) academic facilities.
+Projects funded by this activity will include improvements in campus appearance, the efficiency of all facilities, and advancement of energy management plans, and the renovation of five (5) academic buildings.